 If you show humor, patience and humility you will be rewarded many fold.
 Humor, patience, and humility.
 They make life a lot lighter and easier.
 They help to create contentment.
 One of the things the Bible definitely commands believers is to be content.

-Well, these are Ten Commandments of human relationships, that if you practice them, they will be sure to help you gain many friends, and be a leader that is really appreciated.
+Well, these are Ten Commandments of human relationships, and if you practice them, they will be sure to help you gain many friends, and be a leader that is really appreciated.

-REMEMBER the CBLT motto: “God’s purpose in our lives is to make other people successful.”
+REMEMBER the New Life motto: “God’s purpose in our lives is to make other people successful.”

 Blessings to you, our dear friends!